nasa/cumulus/docs/operator-docs/discovery-filtering.md

 - *Directories* that pass the filter are entered for recursive listing
 - *Files* that pass the filter are added to the listed contents returned by the discovery.

-Two examples are provided below to help explain the recursive filtering algorithm:
+Two example values for `collection.provider_path` are provided below to help explain the recursive filtering algorithm:

 ```json
 {